smyrgeorge/log4k/README.md

 processing, ensuring important logs are preserved without overwhelming the system.
 This reduces costs and maintains log integrity.

+## Coroutines

+For detailed setup instructions and usage, see the project’s [README.md](./log4k-coroutines/README.md)

 ## Logging API

 By default, the `SimpleConsoleLoggingAppender` is automatically registered.